Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: DATA and Models

 We adopt a distance of 3.3 Mpc to NGC 2403 \citep{freedman_distances_1988} and Galactic reddening of $E(B-V)$ = 0.04 mag \citep{schlegel_maps_1998} and correct for both prior to any modeling.
 We adopt a distance of 10 Mpc to NGC 1058 \citep{boroson_distribution_1981} and Galactic reddening of $E(B-V)$ = 0.06 mag \citep{schlegel_maps_1998} and again make the requisite reddening corrections before modeling.
 We assume a minimum error of 10\% on the photometry.
 We model the stars' spectral energy distributions (SEDs) in two ways: a simple model with additional foreground extinction by an $R_V$ = 3.1 \citet{cardelli_relationship_1989} extinction law and with DUSTY \citep{ivezic_self-similarity_1997,ivezic_user_1999,elitzur_dusty_2001}.
 In both cases we model the stars using \citet{castelli_new_2004} model atmospheres convolved with the appropriate filter functions.
 The parameters and their uncertainties are determined using Markov Chain Monte Carlo (MCMC) methods.
+We do not include the \textit{Spitzer} mid-IR data analyzed in \citeauthor{kochanek_unmasking_2012} (2011, 2012) in our SEDs because no IR emission was observed at the site of SN 1961V and only upper limits were found at the site of SN 1954J.

 The simple model minimizes the fit statistic